wandi-ssal/secure-application-logger/README.md

 Refer to [Wandi-SASL-examples.c](Wandi-SASL-examples.c) for application examples.

-List of [Wandi-SASL Capabilities](https://www.istech.com/?page_id=570) for Free, Silver, and Gold versions.
+Curent and expanding list of [Wandi-SASL Capabilities](https://www.istech.com/?page_id=570) for Free and Paid versions.
 [^1]: Wandi-SASL Free Version support capabilities 1 and 2 only.